SAREC-Lab/sUAS-UseCases/usecases/main/DefibrillatorDelivery.md

-**Use Case:** Deliver defibrillator to a specific location
+**Use Case:** Deliver medical device to a specific location

 **ID** : SPLC-12

 **Description**

-UAV(s) are dispatched to deliver defibrillators to cardiac patients in a quick time in emergency situations.
+UAV(s) are dispatched to deliver defibrillators or other medical devices in an emergency situation.

 **Primary Actor**